Trust-Anchor-Group/NeuroFoundry/Root/NeuroFoundry/Index.md

 					Create(System.String,'=',Data.Title.Length + 3) + "\r\n\r\n⌛";
 				AddMarkdown(Markdown,"⌛");

+				NeuroFoundryState.Tasks:=join(NeuroFoundryState.Tasks,
 					Background(AskAi("Recommend the header of the first section of the document.",{}, [
 							ChatGptFunction("RecommendHeader", "Recommends a short generic and reusable header for a section of the document.", [
 									ChatGptString("Header", "Short generic and reusable header of a section of the document.", true) ])
-					]));
+						])));
 			);

 			RecommendHeader:=Data->